 A flavourful combination of roasted duck breasts, zesty oranges and the classic sauce Bigarade, all in one dish.
-Duck breast a l’orange is the perfect family meal at Christmas time.
-For a simple yet elegant festive meal, this recipe is a must try.
+Duck breast a l'orange is the perfect family meal at Christmas time.
+For a simple yet elegant festive meal, this duck a l'orange recipe is a must try.

 Canard a l'orange is an old school French recipe, that can seem quite intimidating.
 Now don't go away already as we will show you just how easy it is to prepare this simple yet elegant dish.

 Duck a l'orange is a classic French recipe featuring a well done whole roasted duck served with an aromatic sweet-sour sauce called Sauce bigarade.